L1lith/L1lith/README.md

 # I'm Lili
-I've been programming since around 2009 or 2010.
+I've been programming since around 2009 or 2010, when I taught myself to code as a child.
 I'm also a visual artist who has exhibitioned multiple times at the [Urban Arts Gallery](https://www.urbanartsgallery.org/), and I'm an activist who is against colonial governments and for giving the land back to it's indigenous care takers.

 ## 🗺️ Areas I've explored